1915 – Deaths

 Smalls was born on April 5, 1839, behind his owner’s city house at 511 Prince Street in Beaufort, S.C.
 His mother, Lydia, served in the house but grew up in the fields, where, at the age of nine, she was taken from her own family on the Sea Islands.
 The McKee family favored Robert Smalls over the other slave children, so much so that his mother worried he would reach manhood without grasping the horrors of the institution into which he was born.
 To educate him, she arranged for him to be sent into the fields to work and watch slaves at “the whipping post.”

-By the time Smalls turned 19, he was in Charleston, working.
+By the time Smalls turned 19, he was working in Charleston.
 He was allowed to keep one dollar of his wages a week (his owner took the rest).
 Far more valuable was the education he received on the water; few knew Charleston harbor better than Robert Smalls.

 It’s where he earned his job on the Planter.
 It’s also where he met his wife, Hannah, a slave of the Kingman family working at a Charleston hotel.
 With their owners’ permission, the two moved into an apartment together and had two children: Elizabeth and Robert Jr. Well aware this was no guarantee of a permanent union, Smalls asked his wife’s owner if he could purchase his family outright; they agreed but at a steep price: $800.
 Smalls only had $100.

-By 1862, the Union ships blockade of the Charleston harbor was a tantalizing promise of freedom.
+By 1862, Smalls viewed the Union blockade of the Charleston harbor as a tantalizing promise of freedom.
 Under orders from Secretary Gideon Welles in Washington, Navy commanders had been accepting runaways as contraband since the previous September.
 While Smalls couldn’t afford to buy his family on shore, he knew he could win their freedom by sea — and so he told his wife to be ready for whenever opportunity dawned.

 On May 30, 1862, the U.S. Congress, passed a private bill authorizing the Navy to appraise the Planter and award Smalls and his crew half the proceeds for “rescuing her from the enemies of the Government.”
 Smalls received $1,500 personally, enough to purchase his former owner’s house in Beaufort off the tax rolls following the war, though according to the later Naval Affairs Committee report, his pay should have been substantially higher.